Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: Introduction

-Another major limitation of the aforementioned hypoxemia models is that they were developed to target any low \spo occurrences where most of them are short-term (e.g., a single minute) and transient \spo reduction.
+Another major limitation of the aforementioned hypoxemia models is that they were developed to target any low \spo occurrences where most of them are short-term (e.g., a single minute) and transient \spo drop.
 In practice, most occurrences of low \spo do not necessarily reflect high patient risks for deterioration that actually require anesthesiologist intervention~\cite{laffin2020severity}.
 In contrast to transient \spo reduction, significant risks arise from \textit{persistent hypoxemia}, defined as continuously low \spo over a longer time window (e.g., 5 minutes).
 Persistent hypoxemia can develop rapidly and unexpectedly due to acute respiratory failure, or other circumstances.
 It is immediately life-threatening if not treated ~\cite{mehta2016management}.
 For this study we have collected a large surgical dataset from a major academic medical center.
-In this cohort, despite the rareness (1.5\% of all time) of low \spo, 24.0\% of the surgical encounters experienced at least a single-minute \spo reduction (minutely sampled), while merely 1.9\% experienced persistent hypoxemia.
+In this cohort, despite the rareness (1.5\% of all time) of low \spo, 24.0\% of the surgical encounters experienced at least a single instance of \spo drop (measured per minute), while merely 1.9\% experienced persistent hypoxemia (over a 5-minute time window).
 Unessential alarms can result in clinicians' desensitization to alarms, and thus the actually critical ones could possibly be missed.
 Hence, it is of high clinical importance to reliably predict \textit{persistent} hypoxemia (i.e., with high sensitivity of predicting advert events with clinically acceptable alarm rate), which facilitates the most pivotal early interventions.
-However, the prediction of persistent hypoxemia is a greater challenge, as it is difficult for a machine learning model to learn reliable patterns from data with a certain class being underrepresented (0.13\% labeled positive among all per-minute examples extracted from our dataset).
-Moreover, it requires the model to foresee longer-term into the future, but the past data are decreasingly indicative of distal future outcomes.
+However, the prediction of persistent hypoxemia is a greater challenge, as it is difficult for a machine learning model to learn reliable patterns from data with a certain class being underrepresented (0.13\% positive rate in our real-world dataset).
+Moreover, it requires the model to foresee the future over a longer horizon, when the past data are decreasingly indicative of distal future outcomes.